-There is then a purely empirical answer, following the above descriptions: Mathematicians act as if imagined "abstract" objects in an imagined "abstract" universe were real, where the objects and their relationship are described by "evident" simple rules called "axioms".
+There is then a purely empirical answer, following the above descriptions: Mathematicians act as if imagined "abstract" objects in an imagined "abstract" universe were real.
+For this, they claim to base their arguments on certain "evident" simple assertions called "axioms" and to apply (only) certain "evident" rules of inference.
 They try to find out what the characteristics of the imagined universe are, what the relationship between objects in the imagined universe are, and they try to convince others of their findings.

 We note here that we use the word "imagined" for an empirical description of the activity of mathematicians.
 Throughout this note we stay neutral towards the fundamental question in how far the content of mathematical statements (in particular of statements in infinitely many objects) should be regarded as being "real" in the sense of being statements on "real abstract objects".
 It is, however, important to us that statements on infinitely many objects and also statements on large numbers, such as the one mentioned in the beginning of this section, cannot be regarded as referring to anything related human experiences.
 The activity of mathematicians is similar to the telling of novels, and indeed one can say that mathematicians tell themselves as an inner thought or each other stories about imagined abstract objects.
 There is, however, a further aspect which is different from pure story telling: Mathematicians do not tell each other arbitrary stories but rather behave like explorers of the imagined universe.
 They then try to convince themselves and each other that what they perceive to be "true characteristics" of the imagined universe are indeed such.